devzeeh/june-to-dec-2025-GO-Practice/README.md

 ## July: Core Concepts

 ### Week 1: Arrays and Slices
-- [ ]  Understand arrays and how to declare them
+- [ ] Day 1: Understand arrays and how to declare them
-- [ ]  Learn about slices and how they differ from arrays
+- [ ] Day 2: Learn about slices and how they differ from arrays
-- [ ]  Practice appending elements to slices
+- [ ] Day 3: Practice appending elements to slices
-- [ ]  Loop through slices using `for` and `range`
+- [ ] Day 4: Loop through slices using `for` and `range`
-- [ ]  Write a program to find the max and min in a slice
+- [ ] Day 5: Write a program to find the max and min in a slice

 ### Week 1 Side Project:
 Create a program that manages a list of favorite movies with options to add and display.